wuruoyun/electron-vue-spring/README.md

 1. `vue`: a Vue.js application as the front-end, based on Vue's [webpack-simple template](https://github.com/vuejs-templates/webpack-simple).
 2. `spring`: a Spring Boot application as the backend, based on a Maven project created by [Spring Initializer](https://start.spring.io/) with Web dependency.

+> NOTE: This project uses your system Java to run the spring web app.
+If you prefer to bundle JRE into the app, configure the `extraFiles` of Electron Builder to copy it when making the installer.

 ## Build Setup